 OK.
 So far, so good.
 Now let’s put some numbers on it.
 Let’s assume we are not gaining or losing weight, but have 100 pounds of fat we’d like to drop.
 Assume a daily average intake of 2000 calories.
 This is what it will look like.

-Since Calories In and Calories out are balance, and Fat is neither going up or down, everything is in balance.
+Since Calories In and Calories out are balanced, and Fat is neither going up or down, everything is in balance.
 The body wants to burn 2000 calories to stay warm and feel good.
 So what happens when we decide to lose weight?

 Weight loss the CICO way

-The CICO people say that all you need to do is reduce your calories in.
+The CICO model says that all you need to do is reduce your calories in.
 You don’t need to worry about what you are eating because ‘it all comes down to calories’.
 So, eating a calorie reduced, low fat, high carbohydrate diet, insulin levels stay high, but calories comes down.
 They do this on shows like ‘The Biggest Loser’, but this is the exact same strategies that all the universities, and governments use too.

 You reduce your intake to 1200 calories per day.
-Since insulin remains high, you cannot get any energy from fat stores.
+Since insulin remains high, you cannot get much energy from fat stores.
 Why?
 Because the dietary strategy you are using (Caloric Reduction as Primary) only concerns itself with reducing calories, not insulin.
 Remember that the high insulin is telling the body to store energy as fat, or at a minimum, not burn fat (inhibits lipolysis).

 So, as you reduce your caloric intake to 1200 calories in, the body is forced to reduce it’s metabolism to only 1200 calories.
 No energy is available anywhere else.
 This is precisely what happened on the Biggest Loser as seen in the study featured in the New York Times.
 This is also precisely what happens during any caloric reduction diet.